 Appropriations for Pell Grants make funds available for 2 full fiscal years to provide administrative flexibility regarding potential shortfalls and surpluses.
 Under this provision, a shortfall in one fiscal year can be reimbursed with funds obtained from the following fiscal year; similarly, a surplus can be carried forward and used in the following year.
-Currently, some FY2002 funds are needed to make up a projected FY2001 shortfall, for which a final accounting occurs in FY2003.
+Currently, some FY2002 funds are needed to make up a projected FY2001 shortfall, for which a final accounting should occur sometime in FY2003.
 FY2002 funds used for the FY2001 shortfall will not be available to make awards for the 2002-2003 academic year.
 As the Congress considers the amount needed for FY2003 appropriations for Pell Grants, it must consider not only the projected size and number of awards for the 2003-4004 academic year, but also the sufficiency of FY2002 appropriations needed for the current 2002-2003 academic year and the estimated FY2001 shortfall as well.

 For FY2003, the President requests \$10.9 billion for Pell Grants, with a \$4,000 maximum award.
-As introduced, the House bill would provide \$11.2 billion, with a maximum award of \$4,000; as reported, the FY2003 Senate bill would provide \$11.2 billion, with a \$4,100 maximum award.
+As introduced, the House bill would provide \$11.2 billion, with a maximum award of \$4,000; as passed, the FY2003 Senate bill would provide \$11.2 billion, with a \$4,100 maximum award.
 The President requested an FY2002 supplemental appropriation of \$1.3 billion for Pell Grants (for details, see Budget of the United States Government Appendix, Fiscal Year 2003, pages 1195-1197).
 An FY2002 supplemental of \$1.0 billion was enacted as part of P.L.
 107-206, which brought the FY2002 appropriations total to \$11.3 billion.
 The FY2002 maximum award was \$4,000.
-An ED Budget Service table of January 10, 2003, shows a projected FY2003 shortfall of \$1.4 billion under the President's or \$1.1 billion under the House bill.
+An ED Budget Service table of January 31, 2003, shows a projected FY2003 shortfall of \$1.4 billion under the President's FY2003 proposal, \$1.1 billion under the House bill, and \$1.4 billion under the Senate bill.
 These ED estimates include the use of \$0.8 billion from FY2003 appropriations to fund a projected FY2002 shortfall.
 Cost estimates for FY2003 and FY2002, and possibly FY2001, are subject to change.
+For additional information, see CRS Report RL31668, Federal Pell Grant Program of the Higher Education Act: Background and Reauthorization.